Ralph Nichols

 Ralph Cyril Fulford Nichols (12 August 1910 – 27 May 2001) was an English male international badminton player.

 Badminton career

 Nichols won 9 All England Open Badminton Championships titles between 1932 and 1939, 5 of them in men's singles, 3 in men's doubles with his older brother Leslie Nichols and 1 in mixed doubles, and is the last Englishman to win the All England Open in men's singles (1938).

-He also won four Irish Championships.
+He also won three Irish Championships.

 He was part of the English touring team that visited Canada during 1930.
 A match was held at the Granite Club in Toronto which England won 7–2.

 Nichols was included in the Badminton Hall of Fame in 1997.